 When computer developers want someone else to be able to use some of their code a common approach is to build a set of “hooks” or handles that are exposed on the “outside” of the code so we can connect to those hooks and get the benefit of the code without all the complications of trying to understand or write the whole box of code ourselves.
 If you want to find a location on a map, you might not be able or interested in building an entire information visualization for mapping or even know that there are different projection methods to wrap a map around a spherical object like the Earth.
 You might have a latitude and longitude tho, and you may have a name for that point on the map.
 If you could hook your information (lat, long, name) to a handy piece of code someone else has written, you can use their code without really seeing all their “secret sauce.”
 This approach to externalizing hooks or handles is called an Application Programing Interface, or API.
 You likely played with APIs when you were very young and had a set of LEGO bricks.
 They had an innie at the bottom of the brick and an outie at the top.
 That simple API allowed all sorts of creators to invent new LEGO parts that “plugin” to the original LEGO bricks and do things the original inventors of LEGO could have never dreamed about.
 For more about APIs without having to be a computer developer, see our video about a box that changed the world, from Trillions.

-What if our places and things were coordinated in their efforts the way a good team of doctors work to help you to reach a health or wellness goal.
+What if our places and things were coordinated in their efforts the way a good team of doctors work to help you to reach a health or wellness goal?
 Your family doctor focuses on the whole you, your endocrinologist focuses on what she’s good at, your cardiologist works on what he’s good at and together they help you stay healthy and build positive habits.
 The best collaborative teams work on a common goal and gain the ability over time to predict how their other team mates will act or how to work with each other to get closer to a goal.
 We are beginning to see provocative examples of places gaining the ability to successfully predict the expertise, and mastery of the people working within the place.
-Could we enlist our places to help us see patterns about ourselves that we can’t see?
+Could we enlist our places to help us see patterns about ourselves that are subliminal or invisible to us?

 Detecting expertise in context.